 - In the beginning, open the Excel and select the tab File.

-- Then, select Export, and there select Change File Type.
+- Then, select Export, and then select Change File Type.

 - At last, change the file format and save the new file.